jgbotello/Web-Science/HW4-Web Archiving part 2/HW4-archive part 2.md

 *Q: Did you have any issues in archiving the webpages?* the only challenge I had was that While archiving the webpages, some websites contained dynamic content, which caused them to take longer to load or not display correctly during recording.

-2. When archiving one webpage, it was necessary to stop the recording as quickly as possible because it started either archiving other links on the page or archiving duplicates.

 *Q: Do the archived webpages look like the original webpages?*
 For most webpages, the archived versions look like the originals.
 However, one of the URI-Rs did not display correctly.
 It showed special characters, likely due to issues with its dynamic content or encoding format.

 **After creating your collection at Conifer, download the collection as a WARC file (see [Exporting or Downloading Content](https://guide.conifer.rhizome.org/docs/manage-sessions/exporting-warc/)).**

-The WARC file is available by clicking [here](XXXXXXXXXXXXXX)
+The WARC file is available by clicking [here]([XXXXXXXXXXXXXX](https://github.com/jgbotello/Web-Science/blob/main/HW4-Web%20Archiving%20part%202/Conifer/artificial-intelligence-resources-20241217012520.warc))

 Then load this WARC file into [ReplayWeb.page](https://replayweb.page), a tool from the Webrecorder Project (folks who developed Conifer).
 From <https://webrecorder.net/tools>: